Samalander0/Beedol/README.md

 ### Stuff below was not included in the submission because I forgot to add it.
 SEO?
 Each post has it's own SEO tags generated and is added to the sitemap, even if something changes!

+You call Beedol an app.
+Is it actually an app?
+Yes!
+Beedol is an app and you can download it on IOS, Android, and Windows!
+See this post: [https://beedol.app/sam/how-to-download-beedol-as-an-app](https://beedol.app/sam/how-to-download-beedol-as-an-app)